 nights.
 Recent Tuesdays have included a School uniform party, and

-ALIEN NIGHT with special guests former
+a night with special guest former

-Duran Duran frontman Andy Wickett and his band
+Duran Duran frontman Andy Wickett.

 RADIO BARMOUTH are one of the